bbtools-ps/javascript-scripts/README.md

-# Various projects written in Javascript
+# Various projects written using Javascript

+The list of projects (scripts):

 1. Roman numeral converter
 2. Palindrome checker